HenrikJuvonen/coapp-vse/README.md

 ## Build with ptk

 - Have coapp.devtools installed and setup properly
-- Open Visual Studio command prompt and change directory to the solution directory
+- Open Visual Studio command prompt as Administrator and change directory to the solution directory
 - "cd COPKG"
 - "ptk normal" (or "ptk metro" if you have the latest mahapps.metro)
 - install the .msi-package in the COPKG directory